AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/list-sml-pracchanges-1-intro.md

 * if the list has a List.code of '10160–0' History of Medication use Narrative, it will be sent with at least one new or existing medicine item
 * encounter will be sent
-* when sending flag, the codes from [Medicine Item Change from Practitioner Medicine Review](https://healthterminologies.gov.au/fhir/ValueSet/medicine-item-change-prac-meds-review-1.html) are [preferred](http://hl7.org/fhir/STU3/terminologies.html#preferred).
+* when sending flag, the codes from [Medicine Item Change from Practitioner Medicine Review](https://healthterminologies.gov.au/fhir/ValueSet/medicine-item-change-from-practitioner-medicines-review-1) are expected
 * list items will not include recommended medicine items, existing medicine items with changes recommended, existing medicine item with stop recommended, or new prescribed medicine items (flag is not to be ‘prescribed’)

 This profile is referenced by [Shared Medicines List Authored by Practitioner](StructureDefinition-composition-sml-prac-1.html).